DevOps-Area/DevOps-Area/README.md

 - 🤔 Training Courses.

-- 💬 DevOps Practical Projects.
+- 💬 DevOps Practical Projects. you can also use  [DevOps PlayGround](https://play.devopsarea.com).

 - 📫 DevOps Mentorship

 - 😄 DevOps Recrutement

-## WE Provide also DevOPs Sandbox